viam-soleng/viam-ros-noetic-integration/README.md

 Clone to local machine, install and configure viam, use viam-config.json as example to start.

 ## TODO
-- update config to provide support for all messages
 - create as module
 - add other sensors as needed
 - document
-- move to environment variables for module

 ## messages